karlpokus/elastic-apm-docker/README.md

 View apm data in kibana on `localhost:5601`.

-Note: use `-u admin:a7a1a37c6d2dc5d0e07121892c58ed2c` for kibana access if the stack is deployed and running behind the proxy.
+Note: use the user credentials created during preparations for kibana access if the stack is deployed and running behind the proxy.

 # network
 Communication between services via local docker network.
 Only apm-server and proxy (to kibana) are open to the internet.
 Elasticsearch and kibana are exposed only on localhost.